spencerm89/hysteresis3/inst/doc/index.md

 ----------------------
 ### The Process

-**Hysteresis** contains one method for fitting hysteresis loops given any m and n in the function **floop**.
-In the special case of an ellipse where m=1 and n=1 four methods are available in the function **fel**.
+**Hysteresis** contains one method for fitting hysteresis loops given any n and m in the function **floop**.
+In the special case of an ellipse where n=1 and m=1, four methods are available in the function **fel**.
 The two-step simple harmonic regression (harmonic2) method, the default, generally produces estimates that are less biased and have lower variances than those produced by the other methods.
-Since the focus is on rate-dependent hysteresis, knowledge of time for the observations is required.
-On the other hand, if the objective is solely to fit an ellipe, observation times are not needed for the other three methods.
+Since the focus is on rate-dependent hysteresis, knowledge of time for the observations is required (or if unknown, times may be assumed to be equally spaced).
+On the other hand, if the objective is solely to fit an ellipe, observation times are not needed for the other three methods

 ```r
 set.seed(24)